wp-plugins/wp-twitter-feeds/README.txt

 3. Place the "WP Twitter Tweets" Widget on your sidebar and add twitter username with API details of Twitter.

-= Rate Us / Feedback =

-Please take the time to let us and others know about your experiences by leaving a review, so that we can improve the plugin for you and other users.

-Want More?

-If You Want more functionality or some modifications, just drop us a line what you want and We will try to add or modify the plugin functions.
 == Frequently Asked Questions ==

 = How to create a Twitter Application =